nathans/spigot/README.rst

 pump.io account without worrying about flooding the account when updates to the feed are frequent.

-First you set up connections to one or more pump.io accounts using OAuth.
-Then you add RSS or Atom feeds, specifying which account to post to, the maximum post frequency, and the format of the posted message.
+First you add RSS or Atom feeds, specifying which account to post to, the maximum post frequency, and the format of the posted message.
+Spigot will verify and authorize the account once, after which it can be reused for additional feeds.
 Each time spigot runs, it checks the feeds for new posts, and determines whether or not a new item should be posted based on the specified interval.
 Spigot can be run in a cron job (or manually) to make regular posts.

 Spigot is inspired by Tricklepost and Brdcst.it.